markkolich/blog/content/entries/better-http-request-body-handling-with-curacao.md

 }
 ```

 Here, instead of buffering up to the globally configured maximum of `1MB`, just for this one request mapping Curacao will only accept a `Content-Length` that is 3-bytes or less.
-Even if the client attempts to send a `512KB` request body, Curacao will immediately reject it.
 In the event that a client omits a `Content-Length` request header, Curacao will fallback gracefully and only read at most 3-bytes, then stop.

 Pretty neat, eh?